Mazharul180203/GraphQl/README.md

     ```bash
    npm install
    ```
-3. **Create config.js File: Create a .env file in the root directory of the project and add your secret key:**
+3. **Create config.js File: I explore the config.js file for the project where the secret key is added but normaly it must hide when we push in git for the security purpose:**
     ```bash
     SECRET_KEY=your_very_secure_secret_key
    ```